lammps/lammps/doc/src/mdi.rst

 support new commands can be added to the MDI package within LAMMPS, specifically to the src/MDI/mdi_engine.cpp file.

-MDI also defines a standard mechanism for the driver to request that an MD engine (LAMMPS) perform a dynamics simulation or an energy minimization.
-This can be done one step (or iteration for minimization) at a time, where the driver can (optionally) communicate with LAMMPS at intermediate points of the timestep or iteration by issuing MDI node commands which start with "@".
-LAMMPS also adds 2 custom MDI commands to allow the driver to tell LAMMPS to perform an entire N-step MD run or an entire minimization to convergence without intermediate communication from the driver.
+MDI also defines a standard mechanism for the driver to request that an MD engine (LAMMPS) perform a dynamics simulation one step at a time or an energy minimization one iteration at a time.
+This is so that the driver can (optionally) communicate with LAMMPS at intermediate points of the timestep or iteration by issuing MDI node commands which start with "@".

-To tell LAMMPS to run dynamics, the driver sends as @INIT_MD command followed by the these commands.
-The >NITERATE command is a custom command added by LAMMPS:
+To tell LAMMPS to run dynamics in single-step mode, the driver sends as @INIT_MD command followed by the these commands.
+The driver can interact with LAMMPS at 3 node locations within each
+timestep: @COORDS, @FORCES, @ENDSTEP:

    * - Command name
      - Action
-   * - >NITERATE
-     - Send # of timesteps for the MD simulation (1 value)
    * - @COORDS
      - Proceed to next @COORDS node = post-integrate location in LAMMPS timestep
    * - @FORCES